Quick Answer

 How to Build a Realistic ERP Budget

-Building a realistic ERP budget requires accounting for all five cost components — not just the software subscription or license fee.
-Here is a practical framework:
+A realistic budget accounts for all five components — not just the software fee.
+Here’s a practical framework:

 - Define your scope first.
-Which modules do you need?
+Which modules?
 How many users?
-What integrations are required?
-Scope drives cost — and undefined scope is the primary cause of budget overruns.
+What integrations?
+Undefined scope is the primary cause of overruns.

-- Get itemized quotes.
-Ask every vendor for a line-by-line breakdown of all costs — software, implementation, data migration, training, and ongoing support.
-Avoid vendors who bundle everything into a single number without transparency.
+- Get itemised quotes.
+Ask for a line-by-line breakdown.
+Avoid vendors who bundle everything into one opaque number.

-- Add a contingency budget.
-Even well-planned ERP projects encounter unexpected costs.
-Budget a contingency of 15–20% above your base estimate for unforeseen requirements.
+- Add a contingency.
+Budget 15–20% above your base estimate for unforeseen requirements.

-- Calculate the cost of NOT implementing ERP.
-The cost of ERP is only meaningful in context.
-What does manual data reconciliation currently cost your business in staff time?
-What does poor inventory visibility cost in stock-outs and lost sales?
-What does slow reporting cost in delayed decisions?
+- Calculate the cost of NOT having ERP.
+What does manual reconciliation, poor inventory visibility, and slow reporting cost you today?
 In most SMEs, the cost of not having ERP exceeds the cost of having it within 12–24 months.

 What Does Infisuite ERP Cost?

-At Infisuite, we offer modular Cloud ERP designed specifically for growing SMEs — so you pay for what you need, when you need it, without the complexity or cost of enterprise ERP platforms.
+At Infisuite, we offer modular Cloud ERP designed for growing SMEs — so you pay for what you need, when you need it, without enterprise complexity or cost.
+Our platform covers all core functions, including Inventory, Procurement, Sales, Accounts, CRM, Asset Management, and Contract Management.

-For pricing specific to your business size, module requirements, and implementation needs — contact our team for a detailed quote.
-We provide fully transparent, itemized pricing with no hidden fees.
+For pricing specific to your business size, module requirements, and implementation needs, contact our team for a detailed quote.
+We provide fully transparent, itemised pricing with no hidden fees.

 Frequently Asked Questions